Day Seven: El Silencio Como Lugar

 Silence as Autonomous Phenomenon

 When Picard describes silence as autonomous, he means that silence exists independently of human will or action.
-We do not create silence by stopping speech; we uncover silence that was already present beneath the words.
+We uncover silence already present beneath the words.
 Silence, in this framework, is primary.
 Language emerges from silence and returns to it.
 The words we speak are like waves rising from and falling back into a vast sea of quiet that preceded them and will outlast them.

 Bench, Waiting…